dscpesu/Cloud-101/jenkinsPipelines/jenkins-file-documentation.md

 - Docker Hub credentials stored in Jenkins with the ID 'dockerhub'.
 - A Dockerfile for your application in the source code repository.
 - A target Docker Hub repository (defined in `DOCKERHUB_REPO`).

+## Steps

+1. **Agent Configuration**:

+   - The pipeline is configured to run on any available Jenkins agent.

+2. **Environment Variables**:

+   - `DOCKERHUB_CREDENTIALS`: The ID of Docker Hub credentials stored in Jenkins.
+   - `DOCKERHUB_REPO`: The name of the Docker Hub repository where the Docker image will be pushed.

+3. **Stages**:

+   - **Checkout**:

+     - This stage checks out the source code from the version control system.
+The `checkout scm` command is used to do this.

+   - **Build and Push Docker Image**:

+     - This stage contains the following steps:
+       - **Authentication**: It authenticates with Docker Hub using the credentials provided in `DOCKERHUB_CREDENTIALS`.
+       - **Login**: It uses the `docker login` command to log in to Docker Hub with the provided credentials.
+       - **Build**: It uses the `docker build` command to build a Docker image from the Dockerfile in the current directory and tags it with the repository name specified in `DOCKERHUB_REPO`.
+       - **Push**: It uses the `docker push` command to push the Docker image to the Docker Hub repository specified in `DOCKERHUB_REPO`.

+   - **Post-Build Actions**:
+     - **success**: If the pipeline execution is successful, it echoes a success message.
+     - **failure**: If the pipeline execution fails, it echoes a failure message.